millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 8. Return the recolored image

 Do NOT change the original image during any part of this process (use ``np.copy`` or ``X.copy()`` before performing any of the above steps).
-Also, you will not need to specify the ``seed`` for your K-means classifier since you will set it manually.
+Also, you will not need to specify the ``seed`` for your K-Means classifier since you will set it manually.
 Your code will be tested using the file given in CodeBuddy.